Editor’s Note: This post was updated in July 2018 to reflect current best practices.

 3. Toggle Between Your Personal Account and Business Account

-To toggle between accounts, start on your profile page and click the respective handle at the top of your screen.
+To toggle between accounts, start on your profile page and press the respective logo at the bottom righthand corner of your screen.

 4. Always Place a Link in Your Bio

-As a top Instagram tip, you should get creative with the links you place in your bio section.
+One of our top Instagram tips is that you should get creative with the links you place in your bio section.
 If you have blog content or are launching a new fundraising campaign, add a link directing viewers to your site.

 You might even consider using a bit.ly tracking link to analyze traffic from your Instagram profile.

-In your photo captions, you can also direct readers to click the “link in bio” to donate or support your cause.
+In your captions or stories, you should also direct readers to the “link in bio” to donate or support your cause.
 The phrase has become so ubiquitous that no further explanation is needed—Instagram users will know where to go.